cisagov/cool-userservices-was-db/README.md

 [![GitHub Build Status](https://github.com/cisagov/cool-userservices-was-db/workflows/build/badge.svg)](https://github.com/cisagov/cool-userservices-was-db/actions)

-This is a Terraform deployment for creating the Web Application Scanning (WAS) database table in the COOL User Services account.
+This is a Terraform deployment for creating the Web Application Scanning (WAS) database tables in the COOL User Services account.

 ## Pre-requisites ##